 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 The Federal Reserve is a complex facet of the American economic system.
-At what’s typically eight meetings a year, the Fed determines how much it costs to borrow money.
+The Fed determines how much it costs to borrow money at its eight or so meetings per year.
 One of its jobs is setting a benchmark interest rate for short-term consumer lending, which private lenders use to set their own rates.
-If the Fed raises the federal funds rate at one of its meetings — as they did at the most recent June meeting — you can expect to pay more for a personal or auto loan.
+If the Fed raises the federal funds rate at one of its meetings — as they did at the July meeting — you can expect to pay more for a personal or auto loan.

 How Fed rates affect auto loans